imagej/imagej.github.io/pages/Trainable_Weka_Segmentation.md

 #### Toggle overlay

-![Example of resulting probability map displayed as a hyperstack](AWS-Probability-maps.png
-"Example of resulting probability map displayed as a hyperstack") This button activates and deactivates the overlay of the result image.
+![Example of resulting probability map displayed as a hyperstack](/images/pages/AWS-Probability-maps.png "Example of resulting probability map displayed as a hyperstack")" This button activates and deactivates the overlay of the result image.
 The transparency of the overlay image can be adjusted in the [Settings dialog](Advanced_Weka_Segmentation#Settings "wikilink").